-Note: After introducing Storage API, "permanent" folder can be considered as obsolete, "permanent" folder only stores IndexedDB persistent type databases.
-No matter box mode is "best-effort" or "persistent", data is stored under <profile>/storage/default.
+Note: After introducing Storage API, the "permanent" folder can be considered obsolete; the "permanent" folder only stores IndexedDB persistent-type databases.
+It doesn't matter if box mode is "best-effort" or "persistent" — data is stored under <profile>/storage/default.

-Note: In Firefox, you can find your profile folder by going entering
+Note: In Firefox, you can find your profile folder by entering

-about:support in the URL bar, and pressing the Show in... button (e.g. Show in Finder on Mac OS X) next to the Profile Folder title.
+about:support in the URL bar, and pressing the Show in… button (e.g., Show in Finder on macOS) next to the Profile Folder title.

 Note: If you are looking around in your Profile at the data stored, you might see a fourth folder: